 Lots of episodes of sudden excessive emotions may be PTSD.

 If you have PTSD you may suddenly become angry.
 You may be extra anxious, jump at the smallest sound.
-You many have trouble concentrating, be irritable and unable to relax or sleep.
+You may have trouble concentrating, be irritable, and unable to relax or sleep.

 A precise diagnosis of PTSD should be made by a professional.
 There are other illnesses and problems that could resemble this condition.
 But if you experienced trauma you probably recognized yourself in this list.

 For more information on Stress and PTSD see:

 Seven David Joel Miller Books are available now!